-By comparison, the BMO AIR MILES World Elite MasterCard gives 2,325 miles as a welcome bonus and the American Express AIR MILES Platinum Credit Card gives 2,300 miles (and these are these cards’ worst welcome bonuses ever or just about): welcome bonuses are the key!
+By comparison, the BMO AIR MILES World Elite MasterCard gives 2,325 miles as a welcome bonus and the American Express AIR MILES Platinum Credit Card gives 2,300 miles (and these are these cards’ worst welcome bonuses ever or almost): welcome bonuses are the key!

-I’ll clarify even more since this is literally THE most important thing to understand: you have to spend $46,000 on groceries at Sobeys to collect 2,300 AIR MILES rewards miles in the slow and terrible way everyone uses… Instead, you can just apply for a card and get those same 2,300 miles (unlocking the welcome bonus only requires spending $1,500, which is 30 times faster)!
+I’ll clarify even more since this is literally THE most important thing to understand: you have to spend $46,000 on groceries at Sobeys to collect 2,300 AIR MILES rewards miles the slow and terrible way everyone does it…

 The Scene+ program

 And Scene+ points can be used to erase any travel expense, no matter what it is and no matter which website you book on.
-At least when you’re a Scotiabank customer (I’ll come back to that below, but you can even be a customer for free with the Scotia SCENE Visa Card with no annual fee, but it gives you just $50 free instead of $250).
+At least when you’re a Scotiabank customer (I’ll come back to that below, but you can even be a customer for free with the Scotiabank Scene+ Visa Card with no annual fee, but it gives you just $50 free instead of $300).
 Or Scene+ points have a fixed value through the Scotia travel portal directly.

 It’s very flexible and simple.

 (You can use Scene+ points for other things, but like all rewards programs, you get the most value by using them for travel.
+Here are 3 striking examples.
 And we’re a site whose mission is to help you travel more for less, so we won’t tell you to waste points on other useless stuff!)

-We’ll be prioritizing Scene+ for our next ultimate rewards program guide very soon (after the Aeroplan one coming this weekend and the ones already published on HSBC Rewards, Avios, and Marriott Bonvoy).
+We’ll be prioritizing Scene+ for our next ultimate rewards program guide very soon.

 Positive or negative change for earning?

-We’ll have to see what the earn rate at Sobeys will be with the Scene+ program; it’s obviously impossible to assess whether or not the change is positive without this information.
-The details have not been released yet.
+The impact depends on what the earn rate at Sobeys is for you with the Scene+ program; it’s obviously impossible to assess whether or not the change is positive without this information.

 That’s another very basic thing that many don’t understand: you absolutely need to know the earn rates to compare rewards amongst each other (and don’t forget that each type of reward has a different value too, so 1 AIR MILES mile ≠ 1 Scene+ point)!

-As mentioned, the current earn rate at Sobeys is 1 AIR MILES reward mile per $20.
+As mentioned, the former earn rate at Sobeys was 1 AIR MILES reward mile per $20.

-That’s ≈ 0.525% reward because most people use AIR MILES the way they’re less valuable, as AIR MILES “Cash” miles, which are worth 10.5¢ per AIR MILES rewards mile (because 95 AIR MILES give $10 off that way).
+That was ≈ 0.525% back because most people use AIR MILES the way they’re less valuable, as AIR MILES “Cash” miles, which are worth 10.5¢ per AIR MILES rewards mile (because 95 AIR MILES give $10 off that way).

-With the change, the base earn rate at Sobeys could:
+With the switch, and considering the round 1¢/pt value of Scene+ points, the base earn rate at Sobeys could have:

-Let’s just say that whether or not the change is good really depends on this data!
-It can change from 100% less than now to ≈ 80% more than now!
+You see that whether or not the change is good really depends on this data!
+It could’ve changed from 100% less than now to ≈ 80% more than now!

-But it’s not looking great, at least based on my interpretation.
-The Scene+ website about the Sobeys addition says that customers will earn points “through weekly flyers and everyday product offers in-store and online,” not on all purchases as is the case now with AIR MILES.
+From the start, the Scene+ website about the Sobeys addition said that customers earn points “through weekly flyers and everyday product offers in-store and online,” not on all purchases as was the case before with AIR MILES.

-(Of course Sobeys also currently has promos and bonuses on specific products and maybe they will become better… Again, we’ll have to see that to judge the change to Scene+ as a whole.
-But since Empire/Sobeys will become co-owners of Scene+, they will have access to more data to customize the offers).
+(Of course, Sobeys also had promos and bonuses on specific products and maybe they’ve become better for you… Again, you’ll have to check that to judge the change to Scene+ as a whole.
+But since Empire/Sobeys have become co-owners of Scene+, they do have access to more data to customize the offers!)

 Finally, the only other major competitor to Empire/Sobeys is Metro.
-In Ontario, Metro uses AIR MILES and gives the same ≈ 0.525% back.
+In Ontario, Metro uses AIR MILES and gives the same ≈ 0.525% back Sobeys used to give.
 In Québec, the metro & moi in-house program essentially gives 0.8% back as a base earn rate.

-It could be done if they want to innovate and really differentiate themselves in the market with their rewards program.
-Making such a big change from AIR MILES to Scene+ by taking a stake in the Scene+ company does show that they see rewards as a major lever, but they might want to prefer using innovative offers rather than a base earn rate!
+If they want to innovate and really differentiate themselves in the market with their rewards program, Scene+ earn rates could be higher than they were with AIR MILES.
+Making such a big change from AIR MILES to Scene+ by taking a stake in the Scene+ company does show that they see rewards as a major lever!

 (And as a disclaimer, the strategic consulting firm I worked for before starting Flytrippers had Empire/Sobeys as a major client.
-And while I obviously can’t say anything proprietary, I think it’s generic enough to at least say that their management team seemed pretty innovative.
-But it’s been 6 years!)
+And while I obviously can’t say anything proprietary, I think it’s generic enough to say at least that their management team seemed pretty innovative.
+But it’s been 7 years too!)